obophenotype/cell-ontology/docs/odk-workflows/UpdateImports.md

 ## Importing a new term

+Note: some ontologies now use a merged-import system to manage dynamic imports, for these please follow instructions in the section title "Using the Base Module approach".

-Importing a new term is split into to sub-phases:
+Importing a new term is split into two sub-phases:

 1. Declaring the terms to be imported
 2. Refreshing imports dynamically